TheIoTLearningInitiative/IntelGalileo/documentation/Components.md

 ## SD/SDIO/MMC

-> The Intel® Quark SoC X1000 provides an SDIO/SD/eMMC controller that supports a single port configurable as:
+Controller that supports a single port configurable as:

 - One SDIO 3.0 interface
 - One SD 3.0 interface